SoK: Blockchain Decentralization: Taxonomy of Blockchain Decentralization

 The decentralization of a blockchain is manifested within many dimensions due to the layered nature of blockchains.
 Beyond the core cryptographic infrastructure, the architecture of a blockchain consists of both the underpinning hardware and applications built on top of the blockchain itself.
-A variety of blockchain architecture definitions are adopted in the literature to study different aspects of the blockchain ecosystem.
-A common definition to analyze blockchain models and security consists of data, network, consensus, incentive, contract, and application layers ~\cite{zhang_2019_security,yuan_2018_blockchain}.
-In the analysis of DeFi on blockchains, ~\citeN{werner_2021_sok} categorizes the blockchain into the base layer and the contract layer, while ~\citeN{schr_2020_decentralized} proposes settlement, asset, aggregation, protocol, application, and aggregation layers.
+Various blockchain architecture definitions are adopted in the literature to study different aspects of the blockchain ecosystem.
+A standard definition to analyze blockchain models and security consists of data, network, consensus, incentive, contract, and application layers \cite{zhang_2019_security,yuan_2018_blockchain}.
+In the analysis of DeFi on blockchains, Werner et al. (2021) \cite{werner_2021_sok} categorizes the blockchain into the base layer and the contract layer, while Schär (2020) \cite{schr_2020_decentralized} proposes settlement, asset, aggregation, protocol, application, and aggregation layers.
 In light of the existing blockchain decentralization literature and to comprehensively analyze the decentralization of blockchain systems, we further elaborate on the three layers of infrastructure, incentive, and application that consolidate the layers used in the blockchain modeling and security literature.
-The infrastructure layer consists of data, network, and consensus layers that include the collection of data into blocks, the communication model (distributed networking, data forwarding, and verification), and the consensus mechanism (e.g., PoW, DPoS).
+The infrastructure layer consists of data, network, and consensus layers, including data collection into blocks, the communication model (distributed networking, data forwarding, and verification), and the consensus mechanism (e.g., PoW, DPoS).
 The incentive layer consists of economic rewards to the blockchain system, including incentive mechanisms of the block creation process and token/asset distribution.
-The application layer consists of contract and application layers that include smart contracts, algorithms, and mechanisms used to facilitate high-level applications built on top of the blockchain system and all blockchain use cases, such as DeFi.
+The application layer consists of contract and application layers, including smart contracts, algorithms, and mechanisms to facilitate high-level applications built on the blockchain system and all blockchain use cases, such as DeFi.

-We contribute to the literature by further incorporating the aspects of blockchain decentralization into the layered architecture.
+We contribute to the literature by incorporating blockchain decentralization's definition, measurement, and quantification into the layered architecture.
 Consensus and network decentralization are connected to the infrastructure layer, wealth decentralization is connected to the incentive layer, and governance and transaction decentralization is connected to the application layer.